unjs/nitro/docs/content/1.deploy/20.providers/cleavr.md

-# Cleavr
+---

-Deploy Nitro apps to Cleavr.
+description: 'Deploy Nitro apps to Cleavr.'
+---

 **Preset:** `cleavr` ([switch to this preset](/deploy/#changing-the-deployment-preset))